noahadhikari/binvox-ml-model/README.md

 If you know how to use Anaconda, you can use that instead.

 Using a virtual environment before package installation is recommended.
+Python 3.11.3 must be used for the virtual environment to properly run any code.
+To set up the environment
+1. Make sure you have Python 3.11 installed.
+Check this by running `python3.11 --version`.
+If you do not have it installed already, make sure to [install Python 3.11.3](https://www.python.org/downloads/release/python-3113).
-To do so, run `python -m venv ./venv` from the `binvox-ml-model` directory, which should create a folder called `venv`.
-Then, run `source venv/Scripts/activate` to activate the virtual environment.
+2. Run `python3.11 -m venv ./venv` from the `binvox-ml-model` directory, which should create a folder called `venv`.
+This will create a virtual environment running Python 3.11.3.
+3. Then, run `source venv/Scripts/activate` if you're using Windows or `source venv/bin/activate` if you're using Mac/Linux.
+This will activate the virtual environment you just created.
 If you're using an editor like VSCode or PyCharm, you'll also need to switch the Python interpreter to use the virtual environment you just created.

 To get out of the virtual environment, simply run `deactivate`.